thepaperpilot/Gift-Exchange-2/README.md

 - Make text field in modals focus when the modal shows
 - Rules autocomplete names and classes

+Idea for name drawing:

+- Pressing draw names opens a modal with a new, big text "draw now", a color code legend, a list of participants (in draw order), and a "cancel" and "save" button
+- After drawing its in preview mode only, results aren't saved until user presses save
+- Names are colored for if they aren't giving to anyone, if they couldn't follow all the rules (expanding names lists the rules that apply to them and which didn't get followed), if they are giving to the person they're receiving from, etc.

 More complicated things:

 - Allow admins to create a form for participants to fill out in order to join, and allow rules to access the values of these inputs